-6. Your Authorization For Funds Related to Payment Transactions.
+2.6 Your Authorization For Funds Related to Payment Transactions.
 By accepting these terms, you authorize Processor to hold, receive, and disburse funds via credit and debit entries to your designated bank accounts on your behalf.
 Your authorization permits Processor to generate a paper draft or an electronic funds transfer to process each payment transaction that you authorize.
-Your authorizations will remain in full force and effect while you use the payment processing services.
+Your authorization will remain in full force and effect while you use the Card Services.

-7. Your Authorization For Fee Assessment.
-By accepting these terms, you authorize AppFolio to assess all applicable transaction fees from your designated Account.
+2.7 Your Authorization For Fee Assessment.
+By accepting these terms, you authorize us to assess all applicable transaction fees from your designated Account.
 Your authorization permits us to generate a paper draft or an electronic funds transfer to process such fee payments.
 Your authorizations will remain in full force and effect while you use the payment processing services.

 - Adult entertainment and/or adult content websites including Electronic Commerce adult content (videotext) merchants that would include MCC’s 5967,7273 and 7841